raster/MMS-Face-Shield/README.md

 We have added the STEP file (Frame-Injection-Molding-v7.step) as we have moved to an injection molded version of the frame.
 This version may help if you are looking at doing injection molding.
 We are using HDPE plastic for our injection molded frames.
 We can easily produce 2000+ frames per day and the mold should be able to produce 200,000 frames during its lifetime.

-We've also included an STL file (Frame-Injection-Molding-v7.stl) _for reference only!_ We make no gurantees as to the accuracy of the STL file for use beyond anything more than as a test print.
+We've also included an STL file (Frame-Injection-Molding-v7.stl) _for reference only!_ We make no guarantees as to the accuracy of the STL file for use beyond anything more than as a test print.

 ## Shield